RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 - IPortfolio is an interface that represents a portfolio in the real world and is a collection of investments.
-The interface provides operations like getting an overall portfolio cost basis/value as of a particular date, adding an investment worth a particular amount for a specified date and a meaningful representation of data.
+The interface provides operations like getting an overall portfolio cost basis/value as of a particular date, adding an investment worth a particular amount for a specified date, investing with a specific set of weights for the stocks in the portfolio and a meaningful representation of data.
+All investments take the commmision values into account.
 StockPortfolio is a class implementing this interface and provides all the above operations.
 This class contains a HashMap where the key is the identifier for the Stock and value would be the Stock object.
 This class would be used by StockPortfolioManager class.

 - IPortfolioManager<K> interface is parametrized over the type of portfolios it manages which is created to manage portfolios and provides operations for listing all the portfolios, creation of